Winnypohh/Wakeup/README.md

 Tested on PEP8 and didn't get any errors.
 Fixed all the problemes when I got the error ( like cols was over 82 or other unexpected error).

-# Bugs.
+# Bugs

-* Had some issues with add pictures to readme file.
+Had some issues with add pictures to readme file.
 All fixed and problems solved. error was cap in picture name.
 No bugs remaining.

-# Validator Testing.
+# Validator Testing

 Didn't get any errors on pep8online.com testing.

+# Deployment

+This MS3 was deployed using Code Institute mock terminal for Heroku.

+* Fork or clone this repository.
+* Create first new Heroku app
+* Buildbacks set to Python and NodeJs (they need to be in that oreder)
+* Link the Heroku app to the repository
+* Last thing click to Deploy

-# Big Thank you:
+# Credits

 * Heroku app.
 * Slack team and mentors.